Specialized Wound Treatment & Healing in Waxahachie, Ennis & Corsicana, TX

 A medication may be prescribed to apply to the ulcer daily to aid in healing and prevent infection.
 In some cases, wound care nurses may perform dressing changes at your home for convenience.

 Experience 5-Star-Rated Podiatrists – Schedule an Appointment for Wound Care in Waxahachie, Ennis & Corsicana, TX Today!

-Schedule an appointment today by calling us at 972-597-4132 or by clicking here to use our convenient online form.
+Schedule an appointment today to get your foot healed by calling us at 972-597-4132 or by clicking here to use our convenient online form.
 We offer same-day appointments and have bilingual Spanish-speaking professionals on staff for your convenience.
 During your appointment, our team will be happy to answer all your questions about our treatments, our office, our flexible payment options, and anything else you may want to know about us!
 Call today -our foot doctors are improving lives one foot at a time.